-Copper Brazed Heat Exchangers
+Copper or Nickel Brazed

 This results in an efficient unit which gives a space and weight saving of up to 80% compared with a tube heat exchanger.
 These plate heat exchangers are suitable for applications requiring high temperatures and pressures.
 Brazed plate heat exchangers do not contain rubber gaskets and can therefore operate continuously at extreme temperatures from -180°C to 200°C with operating pressures as high as 30 bar.
 Applications where these heat exchangers are an effective solution include heating and ventilation (for solar heating and air-conditioning units), heat pumps, heat recovery, and hydraulic oil units.